meliao/jaxhps/docs/Examples.rst

 The high-wavenumber scattering example is a GPU implementation of the solver presented in [1]_.
 The solver is constructed using our :func:`jaxhps.upward_pass_subtree` routine to generate a top-level ItI matrix, sets up and solves boundary integral equation to enforce the radiation condition, and then propagates impedance data to the interior points using the :func:`jaxhps.downward_pass_subtree` routine.

-First, run the MATLAB script ``examples/driver_gen_SD_matrices.m``.
-This will generate and save exterior single and double-layer kernel matrices.
+To run the example, you will need exterior single and double-layer potential matrices.
 These matrices are necessary to define a boundary integral equation for the scattering problem.
-Once the matrices are in place in place, we can run the script:
+You can download these matrices from Zenodo: `<https://doi.org/10.5281/zenodo.17259087>`_.
+Alternatively, you can run the MATLAB script ``examples/driver_gen_SD_matrices.m``.
+This will generate and save the exterior single and double-layer potential matrices; you can also use this script to generate new potential matrices for different domain sizes, discretization levels, and wavenumbers.
+Once the matrices are in place, we can run the script:

 .. note::
    This script only runs and times the code once.
 To see the large effect of JAX's just-in-time compilation, you may want to edit the script to compute the solution multiple times.